Secondary infertility treatment can help you welcome another baby

 Our New Braunfels infertility doctor works with patients to determine why they’re struggling to conceive another baby.
 After performing diagnostic testing, Dr. Hudson gains valuable insights that help her design a customized treatment plan for each patient.

-How does Dr. Hudson diagnose the cause of secondary infertility?
+How does Dr. Hudson diagnose the cause?

 Before making any treatment recommendations, Dr. Hudson must first determine why an individual or a couple can’t conceive another child.
 In one-third of cases, female infertility is responsible.
 In another third, male infertility is the cause.
 As for the remaining cases, it’s either a combination of female and male factor infertility, or it’s unexplained infertility.